 The study of combination reactions dates back to the early days of chemistry when alchemists sought to transform base metals into gold.
 While their efforts were unsuccessful, they laid the groundwork for understanding chemical transformations.
 Antoine Lavoisier, often called the "father of modern chemistry," made significant contributions by emphasizing quantitative measurements and identifying oxygen as a key element in combustion reactions, which are a type of combination reaction.

 In the 19th century, John Dalton's atomic theory provided a theoretical basis for understanding chemical reactions as the rearrangement of atoms.
-Later, the development of thermodynamics by scientists like Josiah Willard Gibbs and Hermann von Helmholtz provided a deeper understanding of the energy changes associated with chemical reactions.
+On top of that, later, the development of thermodynamics by scientists like Josiah Willard Gibbs and Hermann von Helmholtz provided a deeper understanding of the energy changes associated with chemical reactions.
 The 20th century saw the development of quantum mechanics, which provided a more detailed understanding of chemical bonding and reaction mechanisms.

 Essential Concepts